University of Southern Mississippi

-The University of Southern Mississippi (Southern Miss or USM) is a public research university with its main campus located in Hattiesburg, Mississippi.
+The University of Southern Mississippi (Southern Miss or USM) is a public research university with its main campus in Hattiesburg, Mississippi, United States.
 It is accredited by the Southern Association of Colleges and Schools to award bachelor's, master's, specialist, and doctoral degrees.
-The university is classified among "R1: Doctoral Universities – Very high research activity".
+The university is classified among "R1: Doctoral Universities – Very High Research Activity".

-Founded on March 30, 1910, the university is a dual campus institution, with its main campus located in Hattiesburg and its other large campus – Gulf Park – located in Long Beach.
+Founded on March 30, 1910, the university is a dual-campus institution, with its main campus in Hattiesburg and its other large campus, Gulf Park, in Long Beach.
 It has five additional teaching and research sites, including the John C. Stennis Space Center and the Gulf Coast Research Laboratory (GCRL).

 Originally called the Mississippi Southerners, the Southern Miss athletic teams became the Golden Eagles in 1972.
 The school's colors, black and gold, were selected by a student body vote shortly after the school was founded.
 While mascots, names, customs, and the campus have changed, the black and gold colors have remained constant.
 USM's 17 sport programs participate in NCAA Division I athletics, mainly as members of the Sun Belt Conference.

 History

 The University of Southern Mississippi was founded on March 30, 1910, as Mississippi Normal College, a teacher-training school.
 The Normal College was created to standardize the process of training upcoming teachers.
 Before the existence of a specialized teaching college, instructors were required to travel throughout Mississippi in preparation for teaching their students.
 R. H. Hunt designed the original campus plan and seven buildings in the Colonial Revival style.
 The college's first president, Joseph Anderson Cook, presided over the opening session of instruction on September 18, 1912, and oversaw the construction of College Hall (the academic building); Forrest County Hall (men's and married students' dormitory); Hattiesburg Hall (women's dormitory); the Industrial Cottage (training laboratory for home management); and the president's home (now the Ogletree Alumni House).
-In its first session, Mississippi Normal College had a total enrollment of 876 students, and stood for "clean, pure, efficient lives."
+In its first session, Mississippi Normal College had an enrollment of 876 students, and stood for "clean, pure, efficient lives."

 As the school developed its curriculum and departments, its name changed to reflect its progress: in 1924, to Mississippi State Teachers College, and in 1940, to Mississippi Southern College.

-The college's fifth president, State Archivist Dr. William David McCain, was installed in 1955 and worked to expand Mississippi Southern College.
-He oversaw the construction of 17 new structures on campus and convinced Gov. Ross Barnett to upgrade the school to university status in recognition of its graduate programs.
-On February 27, 1962, Barnett signed the bill into law which officially renamed the school as the University of Southern Mississippi.
+The college's fifth president, State Archivist William David McCain, was installed in 1955 and worked to expand Mississippi Southern College.
+He oversaw the construction of 17 new structures on campus and convinced Governor Ross Barnett to upgrade the school to university status in recognition of its graduate programs.
+On February 27, 1962, Barnett signed the bill into law that renamed the school the University of Southern Mississippi.